Florida A&M University Gore Education Center

 Tallahassee, Florida

-A higher education renovation modernized classrooms, improved accessibility, and upgraded infrastructure to support collaborative, tech-enhanced learning environments.
+A higher education renovation with modernized classrooms, improved accessibility, and upgraded infrastructure to support collaborative, tech-enhanced learning environments.

 Florida A&M University (FAMU) sought to modernize a three-building complex serving the College of Education, Psychology Department, and General Studies Department.
 Originally built in 1968 and last renovated in 1988, the complex faced numerous issues, including life safety, accessibility, security deficiencies, and outdated mechanical and electrical systems.

 The renovation began with a comprehensive programming study to assess the needs of the affected departments.
 The redesign improved circulation patterns within the buildings, enhancing wayfinding and increasing natural light in previously dark public corridors.

-Key updates included a complete renovation of classrooms, labs, conference rooms, offices, and meeting halls, as well as the remodeling and expansion of restrooms.
-The complex now features advanced videoconferencing rooms, computer labs, and smart classrooms designed for collaborative and technology-rich learning environments.
 Code deficiencies were addressed, and the building’s infrastructure was upgraded with new roofs, plumbing, air conditioning, and electrical systems.

+Key updates included a complete renovation of classrooms, labs, conference rooms, offices, and meeting halls, as well as the remodeling and expansion of the restrooms.
+The complex now features advanced videoconferencing classrooms, computer labs, and Smart classrooms designed for collaborative and technology-rich learning.

 Project Facts